dnxware/dnxware-org/discovery/README.md

 configuration management system.

 If something is particularly custom or unusual, `file_sd` is the generic mechanism provided for users to hook in.
-Generally with Prometheus we offer a single generic mechanism for things with infinite variations, rather than trying to support everything natively (see also, alertmanager webhook, remote read, remote write, node exporter textfile collector).
+Generally with dnxware we offer a single generic mechanism for things with infinite variations, rather than trying to support everything natively (see also, alertmanager webhook, remote read, remote write, node exporter textfile collector).
 For example anything